 In the process of following Lascano’s investigations, the reader is presented with a finely-drawn portrait of a corrupt Argentina and its ‘Dirty War’.
 The narrative is told from a number of viewpoints, giving us multiple perspectives of life under the regime, from a member of a guerrilla cell opposing the Junta (Eva), to the honest cop (Lascano and his friend Fuseli the pathologist), the decadent Argentinian (Amancio, Lara and Horacio), the Jewish businessman (Biterman), the right-wing major (Giribaldi) and the major’s wife (Maisabe).
 Maisabe is procured a baby by her husband – the newborn son of a young ‘subversive’, who has almost certainly been killed by the regime.
 The focus is very much on the enormous human price that the younger generation – ‘the kids’ - paid for trying to oppose the regime.
 The author, who is himself a former member of the anti-Junta movement, would have been the same age as these characters in the 1970s, and it’s hard not to see the novel as a lament for his lost contemporaries and their suffering.

 Needle in a Haystack is a compelling, absorbing and unsettling read.
-I’d recommend Mallo to anyone who likes quality crime novels that address serious political and social issues.
+I’d recommend Mallo to anyone who likes quality crime novels that address serious political issues and the legacies of difficult historical pasts.
 It’s the first of a trilogy and the second, Sweet Money, is already out with Bitter Lemon Press.

 Mrs. Peabody awards Needle in a Haystack an outstanding 5 stars.

 Update: for a recent article on the process of bringing former members of the junta to justice for the theft of babies from female political prisoners, see here.